 Museum rumah kelahiran Bung Hatta – located in Soekarno Hatta street.
 It’s a place where Muhammad Hatta (Bung Hatta) was born.
 He was the first Vice President of Indonesia and a proclaimer of Indonesia’s independence along with Soekarno.

 Bung Hatta Library – located in the hill Gulai Bancah.
-The library made by international standards, equipped with audio visual facilities, conference room, auditoriums and mosque.
-Meeting rooms is usually rented for various events, weddings and etc. So if you will be lucky enough maybe you can participate in traditional event.
+The library made by international standards, equipped with audio-visual facilities, conference rooms, auditoriums, and mosques.
+Meeting rooms are usually rented for various events, weddings and etc. So if you will be lucky enough maybe you can participate in a traditional event.

-The ladder 40 – “Jenjang 40” – was built in 1908 and connects the “up market” (“Pasar Atas”) with “down market” (“Pasar Bawah”) .
-The lader was inspired composer Minang Syahrul Tarun Joseph with the title track ”Andam Oi”.
+The ladder 40 – “Jenjang 40” – was built in 1908 and connects the “upmarket” (“Pasar Atas”) with “down market” (“Pasar Bawah”).
+The ladder was inspired by composer Minang Syahrul Tarun Joseph with the title track ”Andam Oi”.

-Panorama Baru view – touristic object which has still natural view.
-In the bottom side it’s possible to enjoy the Sianok Canyon view.
-Here you can have lunch or dinner, camping or a bit hiking.
+Panorama Baru view – a touristic object which has still a natural view.
+On the bottom side, it’s possible to enjoy the Sianok Canyon view.
+Here you can have lunch or dinner, camping or a bit of hiking.

-The ladder 100 – “Jenjang seribu” – it’s an object with the green fertile soil and the rivers follow the steeply riverbanks gaps.
-Passing ladder possible to enjoy the view of Marapi and Singgalang mountains.
+The ladder 100 – “Jenjang seribu” – it’s an object with green fertile soil and the rivers follow the steep riverbanks gaps.
+Passing the ladder possible to enjoy the view of Marapi and Singgalang mountains.

 The tourist office is at Jl.
 Syech Bantam 1 (near the clock tower).
 Working: Mon-Thurs 8:00 am-2:00 pm, Fri 8:00-11:00 am, Sat 8:00 am-12:30 pm ( tel 0752/22403).

-Have you been in Bukittinggi city?
+Have you been to Bukittinggi city?
 What else you would recommend to see?